PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/states/add-edit-state.md

 When trying to save and if the field is invalid, the following error message is displayed: "The name field is invalid.".
  - **ISO code** - this field is mandatory.
 A tooltip for this field is displayed: "1 to 4 letter ISO code.
 You can prefix it with the country ISO code if needed.".
 When trying to save and if the field is empty, the following error message is displayed:  "The iso_code field is required."
  When trying to save and if the field exceeds 4 characters or contains invalid characters, the following error message is displayed:  "The iso_code field is invalid.".
  - **Country** - this drop-down is mandatory.
 A tooltip is displayed: "Country where the state is located.
-Only the countries with the option "contains state" enabled are displayed."
-By default "United States" is selected.
+Only the countries with the option "contains state" enabled are displayed.
  - **Zone** - this drop-down is mandatory.
 A tooltip is displayed: "Geographical region where this state is located.
 Used for shipping".
-By default the zone is set to: "North America".
  - **Status** - this toggle is mandatory.
 It can be turned to "yes" or "no".
 By default it is set to: "yes".

 ## Call to action